Hmccans/man2-2020/summary/mv02_association.md

     1. Portfolio Diversification
     2. Optimal Forecast Combination

+3. Unsupervised Learning: Principal Component Analysis and Covariance

-3. Distribution of Correlation and Tests of Zero Correation
+4. Distribution of Correlation and Tests of Zero Correation

     1. Distribution of Correlation
     2. Test statistic
     3. Correlation and Independence

 ## Reading and Useful Resources